Here's what we'll cover

 • weight retention continuing several months postpartum

-• significant cardiometabolic risk factors such as hypertension or fatty liver
+• significant cardiometabolic risk factors such as hypertension (high blood pressure), fatty liver disease, or even early signs of chronic kidney disease or steatohepatitis

-For many patients, clinicians first focus on nutrition, movement, sleep, and mental health stabilization before adding pharmacologic treatment.
+For many patients, clinicians first focus on nutrition, movement, sleep, and mental health stabilization before adding pharmacologic treatment, often consulting a primary care physician or endocrinology specialist.

-One of the most important safety questions postpartum is breastfeeding.
+One of the most important safety questions postpartum, crucial for both mother and baby, is breastfeeding.

 Key points include:

-• GLP-1 medications are generally not recommended while breastfeeding
+• GLP-1 medications, including semaglutide and liraglutide, are generally not recommended while breastfeeding

-• rapid appetite suppression could reduce maternal calorie intake and affect milk supply
+• rapid appetite suppression could reduce maternal calorie intake and affect milk supply, potentially leading to hunger and inadequate nutrition

-• postpartum nutrition needs are higher, and GLP-1 therapy may make adequate intake difficult
+• postpartum nutrition needs are higher, and GLP-1 therapy (this medication) may make adequate intake difficult, impacting overall health

-If breastfeeding is ongoing, most clinicians recommend postponing GLP-1 therapy and focusing on supportive lifestyle strategies instead.
+If breastfeeding is ongoing, most clinicians and healthcare providers recommend postponing GLP-1 therapy and focusing on supportive lifestyle strategies instead.

 Another critical topic is future pregnancy planning.
-GLP-1 medications are not intended for use during pregnancy.
+GLP-1 medications, like any potent drug, are not intended for use during pregnancy, and their efficacy in this context is not established.

 Important considerations include:

-• reliable contraception should be used while on GLP-1 therapy
+• reliable contraception should be used while on GLP-1 therapy, as these drugs can impact fertility

-• weight loss can improve fertility, so unintended pregnancy risk may rise
+• weight loss, a common outcome of GLP-1 medication, can improve fertility, so unintended pregnancy risk may rise, necessitating careful planning.

-Postpartum care should include discussion of family planning before starting weight loss medication.
+Postpartum care should include discussion of family planning before starting any weight loss medication.

 Postpartum is a vulnerable period.
-Some patients may not be good candidates for appetite-suppressing therapy early on.
+Some patients may not be good candidates for appetite-suppressing therapy or any new drug early on.

 Extra caution is advised for those with: